The Night Listener (film): Production

-In The Night Listener Revealed, an extra on the film's DVD release, Armistead Maupin discusses the inspiration for his novel.
+In The Night Listener Revealed, a special feature on the film's DVD release, Armistead Maupin discusses the inspiration for his novel.
 In 1992, the author was sent the manuscript of a memoir allegedly written by fourteen-year-old Anthony Godby Johnson, who had been sexually and physically abused by his parents since childhood.
-Since the galleys included a foreword by novelist Paul Monette, a close friend of Maupin, and an afterword by Fred Rogers of Mister Rogers' Neighborhood fame, he had no reason to doubt the story's veracity.
+Since the galleys included a foreword by novelist Paul Monette, a close friend of Maupin's, and an afterword by Fred Rogers (of Mister Rogers' Neighborhood), he had no reason to doubt the story's veracity.

 Maupin was impressed with the maturity of the boy's writing and called him.
 The two quickly developed a close telephone relationship, and Maupin frequently discussed the boy's various physical ailments (he had been diagnosed with AIDS) with his adopted mother, Vicki Johnson.
-Several months later, Maupin's then-lover Terry Anderson (who co-wrote the screenplay), who had spoken to the boy on occasion, had a conversation with his mother and was struck by how much she and the boy sounded alike.
-As he became increasingly suspicious about the situation, Maupin became more and more determined to believe the boy really existed.
-Only after Vicki repeatedly prevented him from visiting the boy did Maupin begin to think he was caught up in a scam.
+Several months later, Maupin's lover Terry Anderson (who co-wrote the screenplay), who had occasionally spoken with the boy, had a conversation with his mother and was struck by how much she and the boy sounded alike.
+As he became increasingly suspicious about the situation, Maupin became increasingly determined to believe the boy really existed.
+It was only after Vicki repeatedly prevented him from visiting the boy when Maupin began to think that he was involved in a scam.

-Following the publication of the novel, a friend of Maupin's who wrote for The New Yorker instigated an investigation.
+Following the publication of the novel, a friend of Maupin's who wrote for The New Yorker initiated an investigation.
 The story was reported by 20/20, which revealed that the photo of "Anthony" that Vicki had sent to Anthony's supporters was a childhood photo of Steve Tarabokija, now a healthy adult and a New Jersey traffic engineer, who was shocked to find his photo being represented to people as the face of Anthony Godby Johnson.

 Release

 Box office

 The film premiered at the Sundance Film Festival and was shown at the Berlin International Film Festival before opening on 1,367 screens in the US, earning $3,554,134 in its opening weekend.
-The film went on to gross $7,836,393 domestically and $2,785,502 in foreign markets for a total box office of $10,621,895.
+The film went on to gross $7,836,393 domestically, and $2,785,502 in foreign markets, for a total box office of $10,621,895.